mattmaynes2/aria/reports/proposal/proposal.md

 so that they can be used for future decisions.
 The central server will also be responsible for communicating to the communication service.

 #### Communication Service

-(MEWM - What is this?
-Describe it briefly) The communication service will run on top of the machine learning server.
-There will be a defined
-protocol by which devices communicate with the machine learning server.
-The service will relay messages between the server and external devices.
+The communication service is the central node for all communications in the network.
+It is responsible for forwarding all messages to all participants in the system.
+It is the only component that will communicate directly to the central server.
+All devices will communicate to this server using a special protocol that will be design for this system

 #### Devices

-(MEWM - What is this?
-Describe it briefly) Sensors and actuators are dynamically addable and removable from the system.
-The only configuration required is adding the device to the same network as the server.
-Devices use a discovery protocol to connect to the network.
+To interact with the physical world, different embedded devices will be used in the system.
+These devices will use sensors and actuators to record different properties and interact with their environment.
+The devices will use a discovery protocol to automatically add themselves to the network.
+This will make configuration very simple and dynamic.
 Devices announce themselves with categorical information about the device such that a user will know to accept them.
 Once the device is connected, it will be added to the machine learning server and be logged and controlled with other devices.

 #### HTTP Gateway

 The gateway is a thin HTTP wrapper around the communication interface's API and acts as a bridge between the web client and the core services.
 The gateway will serve the web pages for the web client and provide a RESTful API for interacting with the communication protocol.

 #### Web Interface